Is this the world’s best McDonald’s restaurant?

 1973: Quarter Pounder

 The Quarter Pounder and the Quarter Pounder with Cheese were added to the menu in 1973 and have stood the test of time.
-The burger is marketed towards those looking to enjoy a less processed meal.
-These days, it's one of few burgers to use fresh, unfrozen beef.
+The burgers are marketed towards those looking to enjoy a less processed meal.
+These days, they're among few McDonald's burgers to use fresh, unfrozen beef.

 1975: Egg McMuffin